cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 Error response from daemon: network with name checkers-net already exists
 ```

-But that is ok.
+But that is okay.

 <HighlightBox type="note">

 * The names match those given in `RPC_URL` and `FAUCET_URL`.
 * The chain needs about 10 seconds to start listening on port 26657.
-The faucet does not _retry_ so you have to be sure the chain is started.
+The faucet does not _retry_, so you have to be sure the chain is started.
-* The faucet container itself takes about 20 seconds to be operational as it creates 4 transactions in 4 blocks.
+* The faucet container itself takes about 20 seconds to be operational, as it creates 4 transactions in 4 blocks.
-* Their are started in `--detach`ed mode, but you are free to start them attached in different shells.
+* They are started in `--detach`ed mode, but you are free to start them attached in different shells.

 </HighlightBox>